Weber-Cyber-Club/Home/content/challenges/Passwords-Easy.md

 ## Purpose

-This challenge has been created to give an introduction in to hash types and breaking cracking some passwords using a dictionary.
+This challenge has been created to give an introduction into hash types and cracking some passwords using a dictionary.

 ## Challenge: